Lando Calrissian

-Concept and creation
+Creation and development

-Development

-When writing The Empire Strikes Back, George Lucas planned to introduce a gambler-type character, which developed into Lando Calrissian.
-Wanting the character to be a foil to the "rough" swashbuckler Han Solo (possibly an old friend), Lucas envisioned Lando as a cool con man with the elegance of James Bond and wit of Star Trek's Spock.
-He would support the Empire, thinking that he could outsmart the Imperials before coming to see the Rebellion as a more worthy cause.
+When writing The Empire Strikes Back, Star Wars creator George Lucas planned to introduce a gambler-type character, which eventually developed into Lando.
+Lucas envisioned him as a suave con man with the elegance of James Bond and the wit of Star Trek's Spock, who would be a foil to the "rough" swashbuckler Han Solo.
+The character would initially support the Empire—believing he could outsmart the Imperials—before coming to see the Rebellion as a more worthy cause.

-Lucas thought Lando could superficially look like a normal human but—drawing from the Clone Wars mentioned in the original Star Wars film—be a clone from a ruling clan of others just like him (causing Princess Leia to distrust him).
-His faction, from one of many planets of clone countries, was probably "partly responsible for the war".
-Lucas saw the character as a Rudolph Valentino character, "almost too perfect looking" due to his genes being manipulated in the cloning process.
+Lucas thought Lando might look like a normal human, but might actually be a clone from a ruling clan of others just like him, which would cause Princess Leia to distrust him.
+Lando's clone faction would be partly responsible for the Galactic civil war featured in the original Star Wars trilogy.
+(Note: Attributed to multiple references:) Lucas imagined Lando as "almost too perfect looking" due to his genes being manipulated in the cloning process; Lucas envisioned the character as similar to Rudolph Valentino.

-Actor Yaphet Kotto was an early choice for the role, but he chose to appear in the prison drama Brubaker instead.
-Billy Dee Williams later stated that he built the character around two features he found interesting; the cape and the Armenian name "Calrissian".
-The original teaser trailer for The Empire Strikes Back introduced the character as Landau Calrissian.

 Lando's cane in The Rise of Skywalker (2019) was designed to resemble Cloud City.
-Though The Art of Star Wars: The Rise of Skywalker says the Aurebesh text on it reads "Baron Lando Calrissian", the cane was shown at a press junket for The Rise of Skywalker, and fans translated its text as "Landonis Balthazar Calrissian III".
+The book The Art of Star Wars: The Rise of Skywalker says the Aurebesh text on the cane reads "Baron Lando Calrissian".
+Fans, however, translated it as "Landonis Balthazar Calrissian III", which was confirmed to be Lando's full name by writers of The Rise of Skywalker.

+Jonathan Kasdan, a co-writer of Solo: A Star Wars Story, stated that Lando is pansexual.
+He added that he would have loved to have put a "more explicitly LGBT" character into the film.
+When Donald Glover, who plays Lando, was asked about the character's pansexuality, he responded, "How can you not be pansexual in space?
+There's so many things to have sex with."
+(Note: Attributed to multiple references:) In 2021, Lando appeared in a series of Marvel comics featuring LGBT characters.